-Attention deficit hyperactive disorder, better known as ADHD and formerly called ADD (Attention Deficit Disorder) is a chronic neurodevelopmental, childhood disorder.
-It affects millions of children every year and is one of the most commonly diagnosed illnesses in children and adolescents.
+Attention deficit hyperactive disorder, better known as ADHD and formerly, somewhat inaccurately called ADD (attention deficit disorder) is a chronic neurodevelopmental disorder.
+It affects millions of children and adults every year and is one of the most commonly diagnosed illnesses in kids and adolescents.

-This is an extremely common disorder, which affects just over 10% of the children in the United States according to's CDC (Centres for Disease Control & Prevention) data.
-While there is no actual cause for why someone might develop ADHD, the science behind the disorder explains there is a difference in brain chemicals (neurotransmitters), and research shows that some parts of the brain are smaller and work differently for people with the condition.
+This is an extremely common disorder, which affects just over 10% of the children in the United States according to the CDC.
+While there is no known specific cause for why someone might develop ADHD, the science behind the disorder explains there may be a difference in brain chemicals (neurotransmitters) between those with and without ADHD.
+Additionally, some research suggests that people with this disorder may have differences in specific regions of the brain.

 Symptoms of ADHD can vary from person to person, but in general, the condition is known to cause hyperactive, impulsive, inattentive, fidgety behavior.
-The affected child has trouble focusing on any one thing and often performs poorly in school.
+The affected child may have trouble focusing on any one thing and might often perform poorly in school.

 ADHD is divided into three subtypes:

-Approximately two-thirds of the time other disorders can be present along with ADHD.
-While the disorder does not lead to psychological problems, research has shown that children with ADHD are more likely to suffer from other mental health problems; these include but are not limited to:
+Approximately two-thirds of the time, other disorders can be present along with ADHD.
+While the disorder does not lead to psychological problems, research has shown that children with ADHD are more likely to experience other mental health problems; these include but are not limited to:

-As the child suffering from ADHD gets older, the symptoms tend to diminish, however in some cases ADHD symptoms never go away and can continue on into adulthood.
+As the child with ADHD gets older, the symptoms tend to diminish.
+However, in some cases ADHD symptoms never go away and can continue on into adulthood.
 Although there is no cure for ADHD, it is a condition which can be successfully controlled and managed.
-Most affected adults go on to lead normal, happy lives by using a combination of medication and coping strategies.
+Most affected adults go on to lead healthy, happy lives by using a combination of medication and coping strategies.

 Although there is no known cause of the disorder, research indicates that boys are three times more likely to be diagnosed with ADHD than girls.